 Because we accept only 18 participants for each session, we don’t set a deadline.
-If we accept your application but we have already accepted 18 participants for the session you want to attend, we will give you priority acceptance to a future training.
+If we have already accepted 18 participants for the session you want to attend, we will give you priority acceptance to a future training.

 What is the registration cost?
 How do I pay?

 Registration is $495 for on-site participants and includes the workshop, on-site lodging, meals, snacks, and airport ground transfers.
 Commuter cost of $300 includes the workshop, snacks, 4 lunches & 4 dinners.
 If you are accepted to the training, we will provide information about how to pay the registration fee.

 We provide meals (5 breakfasts, 4 lunches & 4 dinners), beverages, and snacks Sunday night-Friday lunch.
 One lunch and one dinner are on your own.
 We will try to accommodate medically necessary dietary needs, but you may need to bring/purchase any special food items you might need.

 On Sunday, Thursday-Friday, the sessions are held at Cru’s International Headquarters (100 Lake Hart Dr, Orlando, FL).
 On Monday-Wednesday, the sessions are in the Fania room of the Wycliffe Activity Center (11455 John Wycliffe Blvd, Orlando, FL).
 Thursday afternoon we have an off-site outreach.